graphql-hive/graphql-inspector/.changeset/seven-jars-yell.md

 '@graphql-inspector/core': major
 ---

+Add "@graphql-inspector/patch" package.
 "diff" includes all nested changes when a node is added.
-Some change types have had additional meta fields added.
-On deprecation add with a reason, a separate "fieldDeprecationReasonAdded" change is no longer included.
+Additional meta fields added for more accurate severity levels.
+Implement more change types for directives.
+Adjust path on numerous change types to consistently map to the AST node being changed.